pypiserver/pypiserver/README.rst

         twisted or wsgiref.

       -r, --root PACKAGES_DIRECTORY
-        [deprecated] serve packages from PACKAGES_DIRECTORY
+        [deprecated] serve packages from PACKAGES_DIRECTORY.

       -o, --overwrite
-        allow overwriting existing package files
+        allow overwriting existing package files.

       --hash-algo ALGO
         any `hashlib` available algo used as fragments on package links.
-        Set one of (0, no, off, false) to disabled it. (default: md5)
+        Set one of (0, no, off, false) to disabled it (default: md5).

       --welcome HTML_FILE
         uses the ASCII contents of HTML_FILE as welcome message response.